irawoodring/343/c-lectures/PITCHME.md

 C can only return a data type's value.

-We are used to passing by reference in Java (for the most part).
+What we are more used to (coming from a Java background) is a pass-by-reference model (although Java isn't pass-by-reference).

 Passing by reference means that we don't pass a data structure to or from a function - we pass a reference to that structure.
 This keeps things fast as the size of the data structure increases.
 But C doesn't have this ability.
 ---